Jaime Valfredo Rangel: Political career

 Rangel was elected as a councillor of the Municipal Council of Bardes in 1929 and appointed as the President of the council in April 1940, a position which he held till 1949.
 As President of the Municipal Council of Bardez Rangel took significant efforts for development and beautification projects at headquarters of the municipality Mapusa where he built roads and gardens including the first concrete road in Mapusa which is still active.

 He also renovated the Asilo Hospital in Mapusa further granting the hospital an annual subsidy of Rs.6000 in order for the hospital to start functioning efficiently.

 He was subsequently appointed by Portuguese Government to be the representative to the International Labour Organization of Portugal.

 In this position he attended Asia International Labour Conferences in Bandung in 1950, Chennai in 1952, Tokyo in 1953, Bangkok in 1954, Rangoon in 1955 and Delhi in 1957 where he received an audience with the first President of India, Dr Rajendra Prasad.

 Personal life and charitable contributions

-Rangel was married to Maria Ana Filomena Frias Ferreira, the niece of Carlos Eugenio Ferreira from Panjim, Goa at the age of twenty four and had seven children.
+Rangel was married to Maria Ana Filomena Frias Ferreira, the niece of Carlos Eugenio Ferreira from Corjuem, Goa at the age of twenty four and had seven children.
 He died while on vacation in Bangalore on 6 July 1959.